Featured in this post

 Bottom-line, your decision may come down to simply budget or preference of an IT Director, however, we don't want to end this blog without one last focus on risk mitigation which goes beyond weighing pros and cons and gets to the heart of the matter: How much risk are you willing to carry?

 We often ask the following key risk assessment questions to our customers when considering a cloud migration from an on-prem solution—questions worth sharing as you determine your platform and vendor options.
 We then score their results against the benchmark for our hosted cloud environment.

 How secure is the location of the physical server that runs your critical software solutions?

-How would you rate the IT staffing level managing your software ecosystem at your organization?
+How would you rate the IT staffing level managing your software ecosystem at your organisation?

 How ready are your current enterprise security measures to combat data-breach, malware and ransomware attacks?

-How would you rate proactive security measures (procedures, audits, documentation, compliance efforts, etc.) deployed at your organization?
+How would you rate proactive security measures (procedures, audits, documentation, compliance efforts, etc.) deployed at your organisation?

 How well is your software ecosystem equipped to recovery from disaster and ensure business continuity?

 With decades of experience implementing on-prem ERP solutions and now with our flexible cloud deployments on the Software as a Service (SaaS) model, our customers find greater scalability, stronger cybersecurity and enhanced data protection which helps mitigate risks when moving to the cloud.
 As we have already shared, this configuration requires little to no additional hardware, making the rollout and operation less of a burden on your existing IT and facilities staff.

 Ready to future-proof your business with cloud software?